 Thursday, November 3, 2022

-One Hundred Nine One
+One Hundred Ninety One

 I think I have hand-eye coordination problem.